 This plan includes seven chapters and a map series.
 The first chapter provides an overview of the project.
 The second presents background information about the county including its setting, demographic and economic characteristics, climate, natural resources, land use, and development trends.
 Special needs populations and groups are identified in Chapter 3.
 The fourth chapter details the critical facilities.
 Natural and manmade hazards are identified and reviewed in chapters 5 and 6, respectively.
 In the seventh chapter, the recommended mitigation strategy for the County and its individual jurisdictions is presented.
-A series of maps is included in the last chapter.

-6. Data Sources
+6. DATA SOURCES